Roasted Carrots with Parsley and Thyme. Amazingly easy to make.

-It might be surprising…but we actually lack a lot of side dish recipes in my household.
+It might be surprising in a household with a food blogger.
+But we actually lack homemade side dish recipes.
 I tend to go back to the easy classics: rice or beans (or rice and beans).
 But I’ve ventured out into the world of side dishes.
 After a couple of disasters with carrots (if you find a brown sugar carrot recipe that is actually edible, let me know)…I finally found a great dish!
-Roasted carrots with thyme and parsley.
+Roasted carrots with parsley and thyme.

 This dish is easy.
 I mean, so easy I almost feel guilty making it.
 And with the exception of maybe buying carrots…you probably have all the ingredients in your house.